Program

 Circle members will also be invited to share their experiences in these areas in the hopes that we can inspire and learn from each other.
 There will be prompts and a mix of short personal and group exercises to create space for reflection and promote a dialogue between attendees.
 As this is a safe space, everyone is invited to participate however they wish – come join the conversation or simply sit with us and listen.
 If you have trouble finding us, call Karen: 0176-7856-6593.

-Amy Phillips Amy Phillips Founder, Grrl Gang Berlin
+Founder, Grrl Gang Berlin

 19:30 – 21:00